squidiccus/InterestCalculator/README.md

 # InterestCalculator

+Simple demo of a dotnet app

 Note, requires .NET 6

-To run this project, simply go to ProjectLoanCalculator\InterestCalculator.Server\ and type dotnet run or run the server project in VS2022
+To run this project, simply go to InterestCalculator.Server\ and type dotnet run or run the server project in VS2022

 A blazor app will pop up where you can input amount for the loan and payback time in years

-Simple demo of a dotnet app

 By default, the application will be available in the browser at https://localhost:7052 and http://localhost:5052